rcfgroup/easul/README.md

 interpretability measures (e.g. LIME)

 ## If I use EASUL in my research project which source should I cite?
-Please cite our pre-print in arxiv which describes the framework and our evaluation of its application to clinical decision support in pneumonia.
+Please cite our article in Frontiers in Digital Health (https://www.frontiersin.org/journals/digital-health/articles/10.3389/fdgth.2023.1237146/full) which describes the framework and our evaluation of its application to clinical decision support in pneumonia.

 ## How do I install and use EASUL?
 You should be able to use pip to install EASUL.
 You may want to do this within a Python virtual environment.